List of Blue's Clues characters: Mailbox

-Mailbox (Postbox in the UK) (voiced by Michael Rubin, who is normally credited under the stage name Seth O'Hickory in the US version.
-Kara Tritton in the UK version in the original series and Doug Murray in the reboot series) is a cheerful and purple 10-year-old mailbox who lives at the foot of the pathway in front of the Blue's Clues house.
-In each episode, Mailbox delivers a letter or informing an incoming e-mail after the host sings a special song called "Mailtime" and sits on the Thinking Chair.
+Mailbox (voiced by Michael Rubin, who is normally credited under the stage name Seth O'Hickory in the original series and Doug Murray in the reboot series) is a cheerful and purple mailbox who lives at the foot of the pathway in front of the Blue's Clues house.
+In each episode, Mailbox delivers a letter or informs an incoming e-mail after the host sings a special, Western-style song called "Mailtime" ("Post Time" in the UK) and sits on the Thinking Chair.
 His letters contain video messages from children around the world that relate to the episode's topic.
-Mailbox has a thick Brooklyn accent and likes to crack jokes.
-He wants to be a comedian when he grows up and has a collection of postage stamps.
+Originally, Mailbox has a thick Brooklyn accent but now he doesn't have it; he likes to crack jokes, he wants to be a comedian when he grows up and he also has a collection of postage stamps.
 Although he is normally stationed on a stake in the ground, he can use an "extendo" arm to move anywhere around the house or the backyard.
+In the UK, he was called "Postbox" and had a British accent.

 Sidetable Drawer

-Sidetable Drawer (voiced by Aleisha LaNae Allen in the orignal series and Liyou Abera in the reboot series from 2019-2020 and by Shazdeh Kapadia since 2020) is the 5-year-old keeper of the Handy Dandy Notebook.
+Sidetable Drawer, usually called Sidetable for short, (voiced by Aleisha Allen in the original series and Liyou Abere in the reboot series from 2019 to 2020, Shazdeh Kapadia from 2020 to 2024 and Skywalker Hughes in 2024) is the keeper of the Handy Dandy Notebook.
 She lives in the living room to the left of the Thinking Chair.
 Whenever Steve or Joe starts a game of Blue's Clues, they must go to Sidetable and ask her for their notebook.
 She usually has Steve's telephone on top of her and holds an assortment of useful items in her drawer, depending on the situation.
 She is a talented singer and enjoys performing on stage.
 However, she is shy and sometimes lets her lack of confidence prevent her from singing in front of others.
 She has been known to be sad whenever someone doesn't say "please", as proven in the episode "Blue's Sad Day".
 Sidetable likes all kinds of music.
 Unlike the other characters, Sidetable has an inanimate form without a face that is seen whenever she is not speaking.
 In the reboot series, her tabletop is square and gains a wooden texture.

-The Spice Family
+Spice Family

-The Spice Family are a group of condiment dispensers who live in the kitchen, each named after the type of spice they contain.
+The Spice Family, also known as the Shakers, are a group of condiment dispensers who live in the kitchen, each named after the type of spice they contain.